 - Good Internet access - It's an online course!

-- Bring your enthusiasm, creativity, and a willingness to work with the team to explore ideas, and research strategies and tools that will help us become better educators!
+- Bring your enthusiasm, creativity, and a willingness to work with the team to explore ideas, research strategies and tools that will help us become better educators!
 Please step out of that common college student "box" - What's the least I can do to get a passing grade for this course!!!
 This course is all about exploring and thinking about the profession you've chosen to major in, and ways that technology can help you!
 If you're truly interested in becoming an educator - you'll want to dive into the content and resources we're going to share with you with a real passion!

 - There are no required books - we'll be using online resources throughout the course instead.